amckenna41/iso3166-updates/README.md

 -----------
 * `/docs` - documentation for `iso3166-updates` Python package.
 * `/iso3166_updates` - source code for `iso3166-updates` Python package.
-* `/iso3166-updates-api` - all code and files related to the serverless Google Cloud Function for the `iso3166-updates` API, including the main.py, requirements.txt and API config file.
+* `/iso3166-updates-api` - all code and files related to the serverless Google Cloud Function for the `iso3166-updates` API, including the main.py, requirements.txt and API config file (Update: API moved to serverless app on Vercel platform to save resources).
 * `/iso3166-check-for-updates` - all code and files related to the serverless Google Cloud Run microservice for the check-for-updates function which is a periodically called Cloud Run app that uses the Python software to check for the latest updates for all country's, ensuring the API and jsons are reliable and up-to-date.
 * `/tests` - unit and integration tests for `iso3166-updates` software and API.
 * `get_all_iso3166_updates.py` - python module that pulls and exports all the latest ISO 3166 data from the various data sources.
 * `get_all_iso3166-updates.sh` - shell script created to call the get_all_iso3166_updates.py script to introduce some pseudo randomness required when using Python Selenium.
+* `iso3166_updates_demo.ipynb` - demo Python Colab notebook with a demo of the `iso3166-updates` software and accompanying API.
+The demo is also available on Google Colab [here][demo_iso3166_updates].
+* `get_latest_iso3166_updates_demo.ipynb` -  demo Python Colab notebook with a demo of the get_all_iso3166_updates.py script that pulls all the latest ISO 3166 updates/changes from the data sources.
+The demo is also available on Google Colab [here][demo_get_all_iso3166_updates].

 Issues
 ------
-Any issues, errors or bugs can be raised via the [Issues](Issues) tab in the repository.
+Any issues, errors/bugs or enhancements can be raised via the [Issues](Issues) tab in the repository.

 Contact
 -------